roxas75/rxTools/README.md

 - Support for TWL (DS/DSi cartridges and DSiWare) **only on sysNAND**
 - Dynamic RAM dumping (just for debug purposes)

+## Nightlies
+Nightly builds of rxTools are a thing, again! :D https://lavanoid.github.io/

 ## How to build
 Requires ImageMagick >= 6.8.9 - If you are using Ubuntu 14.04 or below, do not use the version in the official repositories, as it is outdated